mobilepadawan/winemmerce/readme.md

 The file __wines.json__ works as a sort of database with information about the wine labels.
 You can find information about the type of grape, category, time to maseration, name of label and a description about the flavor in mouth.

+# HTTP Methods

+I just include ```GET``` method. ```POST```, ```PUT```, ```DELETE``` and ```PATCH``` are not necessary here.
+This is just a mockup for fill a sample.
+In the near future I'm thinking to add an option to POST new wines, writing a JSON file included in this project, using the JavaScript ```FileServer object()```.

 ## images (folder)

 This folder contains the images about every bottle, referenced on the _imagen_ property in every object of the JSON file.
 The extension used in images is .webp.
+I am not serving images with the results of query.
+You can think the correct way to obtain it according to the results page.
+Maybe in the future I can pass the absolute URL to the image, but not for now.

 # How to use it